 When talking with a patient or another medical professional ALWAYS use common sense, medical ethics, and take precautionary measures.
 Be aware of your surroundings and pay close attention to the information you are giving the patient or fellow medical professional.
 Ask the patient or medical professional if they are on speaker phone or if they are in a crowded area to prevent others from hearing the conversation.

 When leaving a voicemail with a patient or medical professional, make sure that you have dialed the correct number.
 Listen for the patient or fellow medical professional’s name during their voicemail greeting.
 Please, be very broad, advise them to return your call, and give details to patient or medical professional when they become available.

 Social Media (including social media email accounts)

-The Department of Information Security prohibits using Social Media accounts and social media messaging tools when exchanging Confidential and/or Classified information unless authorized by written consent.
+The IT Security prohibits using Social Media accounts and social media messaging tools when exchanging Confidential and/or Classified information unless authorized by written consent.

-Does the institution have a policy regarding Protected Information?
+Does the institution have a policy regarding Confidential and/or Classified Information?

 Yes.
 Please refer to policies below that regards Confidential and/or Classified Information.
 University of Tennessee IT0110 – Acceptable Use of Information Technology Resources